-As a Brisbane web design agency, we price ourselves in both experience, and applied knowledge with a suite of programming languages, used by both browsers and operating systems.
+As a Ipswich web design agency, we price ourselves in both experience, and applied knowledge with a suite of programming languages, used by both browsers and operating systems.
 Our Web Developer skills are second to none when it comes to project delivery.
 There is an exorbitantly significant amount of programming languages available today, each with its own strengths and weaknesses.
 We have chosen to focus on the most commonly used, the most capable and the most under-valued to be able to ensure all project deliverable is exceeded.

 In addition to our programming languages, we also have extensive experience with hardware configuration.
 Although websites and web apps are used by a web browser, many aspects of web development must be considered to ensure that a; Your site visitors web browser can read your website, and b; The website itself can handle significant traffic, or consistent I/O (input/output) when it comes to your customers adding, editing or deleting data hosted on your web platform.

 With server hardware, Data Fidelity has capacity to specify and estimate exact server requirements for your organisation.

 Servers, by their very nature, are designed to operate 24 hours a day, 7 days a week; This means although they can (and often do) run operating systems similar to a standard desktop, their hardware is often hardened, with various redundancies in place such as multiple redundant power supplies, RAID controllers & SAS drive caddies.
 In addition to this, many servers are built to run multiple Virtual Machines (VMs) which each run containerised web apps.
 A single server can run multiple VMs, however to ensure that all VMs are running at full performance, depending on the web apps installed on the servers will dictate the required processing power of a server to run smoothly.